evilchili/dnd/deadsands/content/mechanics/desert-travel-rules.md

 Remember that Sand Striders ignore difficult terrain, so may cross the region in half as many days.

+The party cannot forage, track, or evade while fast traveling.

 ### Survival

 Even with basic provisioning and water, exploring the Sahwat will require adventurers to be both hardy and resourceful.
 The party can choose to spend a portion of their time in the desert on activities beyond Traveling: Foraging, Tracking, Evading, and Surveying.